lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/3_Use_Nextflow_for_Pipelines.md

  - VERIFY the output files from the examples above
  - REVIEW Nextflow examples which produce files in a `results` folder

-### Other Things to Know
- - RUN short example using Nextflow and the `blastn` tool, running in Docker on a custom GCE VM image - [link](https://medium.com/@lynnlangit/cloud-native-hello-world-for-bioinformatics-7831aecc8d1a)
- - FIND and run example Nextflow bioinformatics pipelines (such as one for 'rnaseq jobs') at the `nf-core` site - [link](https://nf-co.re/rnaseq/docs)
- - MONITOR running Nextflow pipelines using the visual `Nextflow Tower` tool - [link](https://tower.nf/)
- - REGISTER Nextflow workflows for distribution and reuse in the [Dockstore](https://docs.dockstore.org/docs/prereqs/getting-started-with-nextflow/) genomics workflow registry
-    - Note that Nextflow (NF) on Dockstore is a bit different from CWL or WDL.
-    - Instead of having one workflow descriptor file, Nextflow with Dockstore uses two different kinds of files: A config file, `nextflow.config` and a descriptor file, generally called, `main.nf`.

 ### Other Nextflow Tools
 The Nextflow ecosystem includes a growing set of tools for scripting, registering, monitoring and tracing pipelines in addition to Seqera for running and monitoring pipeline jobs.
  - 📘 Use [nf-core](https://nf-co.re/) for locating reusable Nextflow pipelines